 The Building Indicator Project (BIP) is a database developed by UNHP to identify NYC multifamily properties in physical and/or financial distress.
 UNHP worked with financial institutions, appraisers, property managers, and research organizations over a number of years to develop a scoring system that accurately reflects current conditions and is a proven indicator of financial or physical distress in a property.
 The BIP database features a specially designed formula using housing and building code violations, various city liens, and other building information to create a weighted scoring system to indicate distress.
 Based on numerous physical inspections and feedback from BIP users, a score of 800 or more classifies a property as likely to be physically and/or financially distressed.

-The BIP database has identified more than 8,000 properties in physical and/or financial distress at some point between 2008 and 2012, nearly 2,000 of which scored above 800 at the close of 2012.
-Through our Multifamily Assistance Center, UNHP has been able to work successfully with lenders, public agencies, foundations and community groups to improve these distressed properties for the more than 200,000 families that live in a building that has ever scored above 800.
+Through our Multifamily Assistance Center, UNHP has been able to work successfully with lenders, public agencies, foundations, community groups and most recently, banking regulators to improve these distressed properties for the low-income families and individuals that live there..
 One major lender has used the BIP scoring to prioritize inspections and follow up with services and owners to see an improvement in half of the high scoring properties.
 A community group was able to use the BIP to work with the lender and ultimately the landlord and HPD to gain improvements in a very high scoring building.
 UNHP highlighted the work of the BIP at our 2011 Affordable Housing Forum and corresponding report, New York City’s Multifamily Housing in Distress.
 The report was downloaded over 60,000 times in the 18 months since its release.
 Commitment to asset maangment and using tools. like the BIP can improve housing.
 For high scoring properties (800+), there is significant variance in the weight of physical/financial distress between lenders UNHP works with and lenders that have been unresponsive to using the BIP.
 In April 2015 lending institutions without BIP subscriptions had an average score 46 % higher than Lenders with BIP data.

 BIP data has been useful in numerous research projects, organizing campaigns, and has been cited directly and indirectly in the press and in a number of recent Community Reinvestment Act examinations.
 Financial Institutions and community groups can apply for a subscription to BIP data.
 Contact us to find out more.